Brave (2012 film): Plot

-In Medieval Scotland, a young Princess Merida of Clan Dunbroch celebrates her birthday and is given a bow and arrow by her father, King Fergus, dismaying his wife Queen Elinor.
+In Medieval Scotland, a young Princess Merida of Clan DunBroch celebrates her birthday and is given a bow and arrow by her father, King Fergus, dismaying his wife Queen Elinor.
 In the forest, Merida encounters a will-o'-the-wisp and follows the other wisps to her family and Mor'du, a huge demonic bear, attacks the family.
-Fergus and his men fend off Mor'du, though the fight costs Fergus one of his legs.
+Fergus and his men fend off Mor'du, though the fight costs Fergus his left leg.

 Ten years later, Merida discovers she is to be betrothed to the son of one of her father's allies.
-Failure to consent to the betrothal could harm Dunbroch; Elinor reminds Merida of a legend of a prince whose pride and refusal to follow his father's wishes destroyed his kingdom.
+Failure to consent to the betrothal could harm DunBroch; Elinor reminds Merida of a legend of a prince whose pride and refusal to follow his father's wishes destroyed his kingdom.
 The allied clan chieftains and their first-born sons arrive to compete in the Highland games for Merida's hand in marriage.
 Twisting the rules, Merida announces that, as her own clan's firstborn, she will compete for her own hand.
-She easily bests her suitors and, after arguing with Elinor, runs away into the forest.
-She encounters the wisps again, who lead her to the hut of an elderly witch, where she bargains for a spell to "change" Elinor.
-The witch gives her an enchanted cake.
+After she easily bests her suitors, Elinor confronts Merida privately about her rebellious disobedience, and when she furiously damages the family tapestry with a sword, splitting herself from her family, Elinor tosses her bow into the fire in a fit of rage.
+Merida tearfully runs away into the forest on her horse Angus while Elinor quickly retrieves Merida's bow from the fire in regret.
+Finding herself at a menhir circle, Merida encounters the wisps again, who lead her to the hut of an elderly witch who works as a woodcarver, where she bargains for a spell to "change" Elinor.
+The witch gives her an enchanted cake before Merida returns to the castle.

 Elinor eats the cake and is transformed into a bear, unable to speak but retaining most of her human consciousness.
-Merida returns to the deserted witch's cottage, and discovers a message from the witch: she must "mend the bond, torn by pride" by the second sunrise, or the spell will become permanent.
-Merida and Elinor encounter Mor'du and realize Mor'du was the prince in the legend.
-Merida vows not to let the same thing happen to her mother, and concludes she needs to repair the family tapestry she deliberately damaged during their argument.
+Evading Fergus and the other clans with assistance from her triplet brothers Hamish, Hubert, and Harris, Merida returns to the deserted witch's cottage with Elinor, and discovers a message from the witch that she must "mend the bond, torn by pride" by the second sunrise or else the spell will become permanent.
+Growing frantic, Merida tosses in the other message potions, which overloads the cauldron.
+Elinor shields her daughter as the explosion destroys the cottage.
+As it starts to rain, Merida and Elinor decide to stay the night in what's left of the cottage, wondering how they'll be able to fix the curse.
+As she and Merida strengthen their bond the next day, Elinor starts to intermittently lose her humanity, and they both soon follow the wisps which leads them to the ruins of an ancient kingdom.
+There, they encounter Mor'du and discover that he was the prince in the legend.
+Merida is attacked by Mor'du, who lives in the ruins, but she escapes with the help of Elinor.